bsmith1310/znode-recs-engine-docs/README.md

 * Important: Note that the shopper’s history is not part of the recommendation context.
 Rather, that information is already included in the historical context, allowing the engine to prepare to provide recommendations as quickly as possible when they are requested.

 **Events** - Specific shopper actions/behaviors that are captured by the system and considered by the engine to inform recommendations.
-Events are always captured with the DateTime of occurence (this allows us to place less ‘weight’ on older events if/when desired).

 * Ex: The shopper purchased products X,Y,Z in order A.
 * Ex: The shopper viewed product X.